danbuckland/ios-android-cucumber-boilerplate/README.md

 #### Create your first page object
 The **HomeScreen** object can be renamed and used as your own page object:
-  1. Rename the file `features/support/screens/home_screen.rb` to match with your own screen name
+  1. Rename the file `features/support/screens/home_screen.rb` to match with your own screen name.
-  2. In the renamed file, rename the `HomeScreen` class to match your screen name
+  2. In the renamed file, rename the `HomeScreen` class to match your screen name.
-  3. In `features/support/screens/_screens.rb` rename the `home` method to the name you want to use for your screen when calling its methods
+  3. In `features/support/screens/_screens.rb` rename the `home` method to the name you want to use for your screen when calling its methods.
-  4. Change the line `@home ||= page(HomeScreen)` to reference your method name and class name
+  4. Change the line `@home ||= page(HomeScreen)` to reference your method name and class name.

+#### Add additional page objects
+You should create additional page objects with screen specific methods for each new screen/activity/dialog in your application:
+  1. All page objects should be added to the `features/support/screens/` directory and use the `.rb` extension.
+  2. Each page object should contain a single class matching your screen name.
+  3. Add a new method to `features/support/screens/_screens.rb` with the name you want to use for your screen when calling its methods.
+  4. Add the line `@yourscreen ||= page(YourScreen)` to the new method referencing your page object's class and the name by which you want to refer to the screen.

 ## Copyright